geoffles/Foobricator/doc/UserDoc.md

 ##  Times

 The times output is a repeater.
-The times output will also iterate all iterators on each repeat.
+The times output will also iterate all iterators with a match *scope* on each repeat.
 Iterators are iterated in order of declaration.
 Each target will be evaluated once per iteration and in total the Count of times.

+You can control which iterators are iterated by using the the optional property *scope*.
+If no scope is defined, it defaults to `Global`.
+See [Iterator](#Iterator) for more information.

+You can supply a separator which will be emitted to the output between each output.
+This is useful for supplying the commas between records in JSON for example.

 **Required Properties**